mkuegeler/MarkupGenerator.jl/README.md

 ## Using element libraries

 The core of the package serves as an abstraction layer for language-specific representations like HTML,XML or SVG.
 Element libraries and their attributes with sample values in JSON format facilitate the generation of element compositions.
-Basically, these libraries are invocable as JSON files or on a more generic level via API calls which requires a definition of a dedicated API respectively.
+Basically, these libraries are invocable as JSON files or on a more generic level via API calls requiring a definition of a dedicated API respectively.

-The following example shows the **svg** element of SVG application and its attributes.
+The following example shows the **svg** element of an SVG application and its attributes.
 [SVG](https://www.w3.org/TR/SVG11/intro.html) stands for Scalable Vector Graphics and is an application of XML to create highly detailed, resolution-independent, two-dimensional images in a truly portable format.

-The package comes with a JSON file which contains common SVG elements.
+The JSON file **"SVG.json"** contains common SVG elements.
 By following the scheme of the file, any other markup language can be invoked in a similar manner.

 Load the JSON file:
 ```julia